 Before listing an organisation, the Attorney-General must be satisfied on reasonable grounds that the organisation:

-- is directly or indirectly engaged in preparing, planning, assisting or fostering the doing of a terrorist act (whether or not a terrorist act has occurred or will occur), or
+- is directly or indirectly engaged in preparing, planning, assisting or fostering the doing of a terrorist act, or

-- advocates the doing of a terrorist act (whether or not a terrorist act has occurred or will occur).
+- advocates the doing of a terrorist act.

-For more information on the legislative test and the terrorist organisation offences, refer to the Australian Government’s pamphlet on Australia’s counter-terrorism laws.
+For more information on the legislative test and the terrorist organisation offences, refer to the Australia’s counter-terrorism laws brochure, available on the Publications page.

 Role of Commonwealth agencies